 The UCLG Peace Prize generates international public attention for the role local governments play in ensuring sustainable and peaceful development.
 Local governments that have implemented an innovative and high impact approach towards peace-building and the creation of dialogue are eligible for nomination.
-In addition to worldwide exposure and recognition, the winning local government receives a financial award to strengthen its peace projects and to facilitate learning exchanges with other local governments facing similar challenges.
+In addition to worldwide exposure and recognition, the winning local government receives a financial award to strengthen its peace projects and/or to facilitate learning exchanges with other local governments facing similar challenges.

 The first edition of the Peace Prize (2016) was awarded to the Municipality of Kauswagan (Philippines), based on its innovative and effective initiative in the process of peace-building, moving beyond addressing symptoms of armed conflict towards a socio-economic approach that bridges peace and development efforts.
 The second edition of the UCLG Peace Prize will be awarded during the UCLG World Congress in eThekwini (Durban), South Africa, in November 2019.